-The composite rates for the ABD and Extension populations will be prospectively risk adjusted by health plan on a regional basis to reflect estimated prospective morbidity differences in the underlying population enrolling with each health plan.
+The composite rates for the CFC, ABD, and Extension populations will be prospectively risk adjusted by health plan on a regional basis to reflect estimated prospective morbidity differences in the underlying population enrolling with each health plan.

 Additionally, ODM will maintain a cost-neutral risk sharing pool for high cost Hepatitis C drugs.
-To the extent a MCP receives a higher proportion of Hepatitis C drug expenditures in relation to other MCPs, the MCP will receive additional reimbursement.
-Conversely a MCP receiving a lower portion of Hepatitis drug expenditures will be required to pay into the risk sharing pool.
+To the extent an MCP receives a higher proportion of Hepatitis C drug expenditures in relation to other MCPs, the MCP will receive additional reimbursement.
+Conversely, an MCP receiving a lower portion of Hepatitis C drug expenditures will be required to pay into the risk sharing pool.

-For state fiscal year 2017, the MCP will be eligible for pay-for-performance payments up to 1.5% of capitation revenue.
+In CY 2017, MCPs will be eligible for pay-for-performance payments up to 1.5% of capitation revenue.
 As stated in Appendix O of the provider agreement, payment is divided equally between seven different measures:

 - Follow-up for hospitalization after mental illness (7 days)

 - Timeliness of pre-natal care

 - Post-partum care

 - Controlling high blood pressure

 - Adolescent well-care visits

-- Appropriate treatment for children with upper respiratory infection - Comprehensive diabetes control
+- Appropriate treatment for children with upper respiratory infection

+- Comprehensive diabetes control